 Carbon offsetting allows you to balance out your climate impact and compensate for the emissions you produce.
 It accomplishes this by reducing CO2 and other greenhouse gas emissions in other parts of the world.
 Here’s how it works:

 This article breaks down how to calculate the carbon footprint of your business.
-Or if you would like us to crunch the numbers for you, please complete this form to request a custom-tailored carbon footprint assessment.
+Or if you would like us to crunch the numbers for you, you can request a custom carbon footprint assessment.